The flight was aborted by “a flight instability” as the team called it. That, in my opinion, is a Texas sized understatement.

 The Blue Origin’s main problem is that it has a whole set of things that add up to instability.

 First on the list are the tiny little passive-stability fins.
 Adding to that is the short body and bulbous nose that creates serious drag pushing the nose sideways whenever the rocket veers slight off going exactly straight ahead and blocks air flow to the fins.
-(And is it my imagination or does the nose have a larger diameter than the rocket body?)
+(And is it my imagination or does the nose have a larger diameter than the rocket body?
+That’s not necessarily a fatal flaw, but it is a risky design decision.)

 The Blue Origin is very much like a shuttlecock or an arrow being pushed backwards through the air; it is a tumble waiting to happen.